lryanuk/chia-docker/readme.md

 ```
 or pass keys into the running container
 ```
-docker exec -it <container-name> venv/bin/chia keys add
+docker exec -it <container-name> venv/bin/silicoin keys add
 ```
-alternatively you can pass in your local keychain, if you have previously deployed chia with these keys on the host machine
+alternatively you can pass in your local keychain, if you have previously deployed silicoin with these keys on the host machine
 ```
 -v ~/.local/share/python_keyring/:/root/.local/share/python_keyring/
 ```